-All undergraduate students at Michigan State are required to have a computer that can connect to the Internet using a high speed connection.
+All undergraduate students at Michigan State University are required to have a computer that can connect to the Internet using a high speed connection.

-All students should check with their prospective major college and department to determine if that program has specific computer requirements.
+All students should check with their prospective major college and department to determine if their program has specific computer requirements for their academic programs.
 Some programs require all of their students to have a laptop computer.
-If there are no specific computer requirements for a student's major, then the computer may be either a desktop or a laptop, and may operate with either a Windows or Macintosh operating system.
-For the latest information on MSU computing services, hardware and software, visit: http://computing.msu.edu.
+Others strongly recommend using particular computer operating systems.